AnthonnyLac/LangSharp/README.md

 using LangSharp.Core.Interfaces.Services;

 var service = app.Services.GetService<ILangSharpService>();
-string queryResult = await service.ExecuteDatabaseQueryAsync("What are the names of all users in the users table?");
+string queryResult = await service.ExecuteDatabaseQuery("What are the names of all users in the users table?");
 Console.WriteLine(queryResult);

 ```